 What sentences could I face for offences relating to EncroChat?

 If EncroChat evidence is relevant to your case, and you are found guilty, it is difficult to say what sentence you would receive.
 It all depends on the nature of the offence.
 The judge will take other factors into account when sentencing you.
 This including mitigating factors that will help to reduce your sentence, such as good character references and genuine remorse.
 It also includes aggravating factors that will work against you, such as being the ring – leader of an organised criminal gang.
+Speak with our Fraud Solicitors.

 Is owning an EncroPhone an aggravating factor?